 When the fundamental input powers to the 72 $\Omega$ dipole antenna are 20, 30, 60, 75, and 80 dBm, we use the two methods to compute the current distributions along the dipole antenna at the fundamental and third harmonic frequencies and the radiation power at the third harmonic frequency.
-The maximum fundamental frequency.
-The maximum value in the current distribution at the fundamental frequency.
-The maximum third harmonic current is the maximum value in the current distribution at the current distribution at the third harmonic frequency.
+The maximum fundamental current is the maximum value in the current distribution at the fundamental frequency.
+The maximum third harmonic current is the maximum value in the current distribution at the third harmonic frequency.